Mayor of Salford

-The Mayor of Salford is a directly elected post created in 2012 for the City of Salford in Greater Manchester.
+The Mayor of Salford is a directly elected politician responsible for the executive functions of Salford City Council, created in 2012 for the City of Salford in Greater Manchester.
 The position is different from the long-existing and largely ceremonial, annually appointed ceremonial mayor of Salford.

+Greater Manchester Combined Authority

+The GMCA is made up of 11 constituent members: the elected Mayor of Greater Manchester and the 10 leaders, nominated by each of Greater Manchester's constituent authorities.

+The Mayor of Salford is the only directly elected council leader in Greater Manchester.

 Referendum

 A petition of 10,500 Salford residents, started by the English Democrats, on a referendum on the creation of a directly elected mayor triggered the process of establishing a directly elected mayor for Salford.
 The poll was held on 26 January 2012.

 Elections

 2012

 In the first election for a directly elected mayor in May 2012, Ian Stewart, a Labour Party politician who was the Member of Parliament (MP) for Eccles from 1997 until 2010, was elected.
 During the campaign controversy surrounded Independent candidate Paul Massey who stated that he is not a criminal, after he was arrested in connection with allegations of money laundering.

 2016

 2021

 The election was scheduled to take place in May 2020 but was delayed to 6 May 2021 due to COVID-19 pandemic, it took place alongside other local and regional elections in the United Kingdom.